Rajabb4685/cyoa-hunger-games/decisions/23-stay.md

 ---

-Unfortunately, you _died_ becauses you were poisoned and didn’t cure it at time.
+Unfortunately, you _died_ because you were poisoned and didn’t cure it at time.

 ---